ericpruitt/wcwidth.awk/README.md

 This AWK library provides functions that can be used to determine the width of UTF-8 characters even on interpreters that are not multi-byte safe.
-In addition to reimplementations of the POSIX functions [_wcwidth(3)_][wcwidth.3] and [_wcswidth(3)_][wcswidth.3], this library provides a "wcscolumns" function with graceful degradation in the presence of characters that would cause the POSIX functions to return -1.
+In addition to reimplementations of the POSIX functions [_wcwidth(3)_][wcwidth.3] and [_wcswidth(3)_][wcswidth.3], this library provides "wcscolumns", a function with graceful degradation in the presence of characters that would cause the POSIX functions to return -1 and "wcstruncate", a function for truncating a string to a specific visual column.

 The library is written so as to be portable across AWK interpreters; if the interpreter does not have native support for multi-byte characters, the library